 McDonald Hopkins Juvenile Court Pro Se Clinic – Cleveland

 The number of people who cannot afford the legal help they need to address child support issues in the Cuyahoga County Juvenile Court is nearly overwhelming, and there is no agency or entity whose function it is to provide this help.
 Many pro se litigants are not being heard, because they don’t know how to present their claims and defenses in a format that the Court can accept and consider.

-In an unprecedented collaboration, McDonald Hopkins in Cleveland is working with the Cuyahoga County Juvenile Court and the Legal Aid Society of Cleveland to provide those in need of help with free legal assistance.
-The goal of the Clinic is not to establish an attorney-client relationship, but rather to permit indigent people to proceed in the Court on their own, with properly-drawn documents and an understanding of their next steps.
-Our volunteer lawyers, after intensive training, meet with income-eligible litigants who have been pre-identified by Legal Aid.
-We work to empower these litigants to go forward in their own cases and give the Court what it needs to make a good decision in each case.
+In an unprecedented collaboration, McDonald Hopkins in Cleveland worked with the Cuyahoga County Juvenile Court and the Legal Aid Society of Cleveland to provide those in need of help with free legal assistance.
+The goal of the Clinic was to permit indigent people to proceed in the Court on their own, with properly-drawn documents and an understanding of their next steps.
+Our volunteer lawyers, after intensive training, met with income-eligible litigants who had been pre-identified by Legal Aid.
+We worked to empower these litigants to go forward in their own cases and give the Court what it needed to make a good decision in each case.

 The McDonald Hopkins Juvenile Court Pro Se Clinic was offered monthly from July 31, 2010, to August 20, 2011.
 Our attorneys worked with between 10-12 people each month, and had a measurable impact on matters in the Juvenile Court providing individuals with a vehicle to access the Court which otherwise would have been unattainable.
 The Clinic has continued on as a twice a month Clinic at Juvenile Court staffed by Cleveland Marshall law students supervised by attorneys, and has been replicated by other legal services organizations.